-Mental images of the desert can evoke a lone cactus baking in the blistering heat of a high-noon sun.
-But deserts are a lot more complex than that, and many of them are found at higher altitudes that see sub-zero wintertime temperatures.
+Coming up with a mental image of the desert may evoke images of a lone cactus baking in the blistering heat of a high-noon sun.
+But deserts are a lot more complex than that, and many sit at high altitudes that see sub-zero temperatures come winter.
 In the absence of moisture in the air, even warm days can turn quickly to frigid nights once the sun dips below the horizon.
 Add in an overnight storm, and you may find yourself waking up to a desert landscape in a sparkling blanket of snowflakes.